 Sometimes, through no one’s fault, one child in the family gets into trouble noticeably more than the other children.
 Maybe this child is a little more emotional, or more active, or more determined than average.
 Maybe this child is going through a difficult developmental stage or adjusting to some change at home or at school.
-This child isn’t really “bad” but somehow he or she gets stuck in the role of “the bad kid of the family.”
+This child isn’t really “bad” but somehow he or she gets stuck in the role of the "Bad Kid of the family.”
 It becomes this child’s job within the family to stir things up and cause trouble.
-In this blog post, I want to focus on some specific strategies to help a child step out of the “Bad Kid” role.

 Sometimes parents think that comparing one sibling to another will inspire a misbehaving child to behave better.
 It NEVER works this way.
 Comparisons hurt.
 They make the kid with the short end of the comparison feel resentful and determined to be nothing like the glowing example.